 A tweet can consist of almost anything – your thoughts, a link to a website, a picture, a video, other people’s comments, replies to others' comments – as long as it stays within the 140-character limit.

 To be able to tweet, you must have a user account.

 • a computer that’s connected to the internet

 Go to the Twitter website and you will see a sign-up form on the homepage.

-Follow the step by step instructions to setting up a Twitter account.
+Follow the step by step instructions to set up a Twitter account.

 • Twitter is free to use and anyone, anywhere in the world can join

-• users can choose to follow tweets shared by experts, politicians, authors, celebrities and more
+• users can choose to follow tweets shared by experts, politicians, authors and celebrities

 • users can share comments from other people by ‘retweeting’ them to their own followers

 You can remain private on Twitter, by using an alias or nickname, or by adjusting your privacy settings so that anyone wishing to follow you must request the right to do so.